fde-capu/ft_transcendence/docs/checklist.md

 [X] Check if behavior is of with 2FA from 42 API + PONG!
 [X] Menu-bar blinking when updating.

+[ ] Even if user have blocked you, if you F5 the profile, you still can see everything.

 - When installing frontend packs npm WARN deprecated @npmcli/move-file@2.0.1: This functionality has been moved